Today's Articles

 Aaron Henry was born on this date in 1922.
 He was a Black civil rights leader, politician, and head of the NAACP.

 From Dublin, Mississippi, born in the age of Jim Crow Laws in the Mississippi Delta, he was the son of the sharecropper family of Edward and Mattie Henry.
 After high school, Aaron enlisted in the Army and was stationed in Hawaii.
 He attended Xavier University in New Orleans on the GI Bill, becoming president of his junior and senior classes and graduating with a degree in Pharmacy.
 In 1954, Henry joined the Mississippi branch of the NAACP, becoming their state president in 1959.
-More than any previous leader, he was able to unite Mississippi Blacks, despite diversities of age, ideology, and class, in confronting white supremacy.
+More than any previous leader, he was able to unite Mississippi Blacks, despite diversity of age, ideology, and class, in confronting white supremacy.

 He spearheaded the formation of the Mississippi Freedom Democratic Party (MFDP) and the Council of Federated Organizations (COFO).
 Some activists criticized him for urging protesters to take the middle ground between the NAACP's conservative position and SNCC's militant activism.
 Henry remained stalwart and courageous despite recurring death threats, thirty-three stints in jail, and Ku Klux Klan violence in his home and drugstore.
-In 1961, he put together a boycott of stores in the Clarksdale, Mississippi area that refused to hire Black workers and discriminated against Black customers.
+In 1961, he put together a boycott of stores in the Clarksdale, Mississippi, area that refused to hire Black workers and discriminated against Black customers.
 He and six others were arrested for “conspiring to withhold trade.”

-These charges were eventually reversed on appeal, but another charge, of sexual harassment, against Henry, came soon after.
+These charges were eventually reversed on appeal, but another charge of sexual harassment against Henry came soon after.
 While he was fighting this case, which he eventually won (he was sued for $80,000), his pharmacy was firebombed, and his wife, Nicole, was terminated as a public school teacher.
 Medgar Evers was assassinated in 1963 after taking him to the airport.
 Henry later said, “I have been making sure he didn’t die in vain.”

 Henry ran for Congress later that year but was thwarted by state election officials for insufficient ballot signatures.
 Soon, due to a dislike of the radical direction of the MFDP, he left the organization, creating the Loyalist Democrats and chairing their delegations to the 1968 and 1972 Democratic National Conventions.
-He eventually initiated a unification program with the national Democratic Party.
+He eventually initiated a unification program with the National Democratic Party.

 Henry was elected to the Mississippi House of Representatives in 1982, holding the seat until 1996.
 He has been described as a "conservative militant," willing to risk his life and compromise on strategy issues even when doing so led to alienation from outspoken activists.
 Aaron Henry died in 1997.